DanielMazurkiewicz/WebAI/README.md

           //    despite of custom operation output size, output will be always trimmed to
           //    "count" size and filled with zeroes if necesarry.
           //    if no count provided in model default will be used, but if default not provided
-          //    then it throws error
+          //    then it throws error (this is a guarantee that output size is known
+          //    without running NN operations)

           // All non reserved modelParams that will use existing model properties names (mentioned
           // in "Core properties summary") will pass their value directly to operation function